Jordan Harris (ice hockey): International play

 Harris represented the United States internationally at the 2020 World Junior Ice Hockey Championships in the Czech Republic.
 He scored his first goal of the tournament on the second day, taking a pass from Trevor Zegras to tie Team USA 1–1 against Germany; the US took the game in a 6–3 victory.
 The US team was eliminated during the semifinals with a 1–0 loss to Finland, the first time they failed to advance to the medal round since 2015.
 In five games, Harris scored one goal and finished with a +4 plus-minus.

 Personal life

 Harris's brother Elijah is also a hockey player.
 After goaltending at Austin Preparatory School, he enrolled at Endicott College to play for the Gulls.
-Harris and his family are Black, and they have spoken about the challenges experienced by Black hockey players.
+Harris, his brother, and father (all being Black) have spoken about the challenges experienced by Black hockey players.
+Speaking at a screening of the documentary Black Ice, he said "I’m really proud of my heritage and the way I grew up.
+I feel extremely lucky to have been raised the way I was; biracial and Jewish, and raised to love hockey for what it is."